ioweh/testTakersV1/README.md

 ## How to reuse the code:

-The compiler turns each component into a regular JavaScript class — just import it and instantiate with new:
+The compiler turns the component into a regular JavaScript class — just import it and instantiate with new:

 ```bash
 import App from './App.svelte';